Coulomb energy sometimes wrong in complex/nbnxn_vsite

 My theory at the moment is that the modified lists are ok (since the forces are right because the virial is right), but somehow getting messed up when something happens on multiple OpenMP threads.
 Yet I don't think OpenMP does anything with energies once the D2H transfer is done.
 If it does, then perhaps if I hack the build system to enable GMX_EMULATE_GPU in a build that doesn't link CUDA then I can use some of the Sanitizer / valgrind / ddt tools to find an issue.
 (Previous attempt to use CUDA with our TSan build type failed to link, even after working around some issues.
 Googling doesn't suggest CUDA + sanitizer is ever a thing.
 I tried DDT memory debugging, but with CUDA it needs an driver version that matches it (5.5) and machines I've looked at have 7.0 installed, and that's a problem I didn't try to solve today.)

-#9 Updated by Berk Hess about 2 years ago
+#9 Updated by Berk Hess over 2 years ago

 I reproduced the empty list issue in 5.0, which means it's probably also present in 4.6.
 But the results are all correct.
 This is probably (nearly) always the case, otherwise someone would have caught the bug.
 Still the fix should be backported to 4.6 and 5.0.